Stochastic dynamics for Group Field Theories: Abstract

 \section{Abstract}

-Phase transitions with spontaneous symmetry breaking are expected for group field theories as a basic feature of the geometogenesis scenario.
-The following paper aims to investigate the equilibrium phase for group field theory by using the ergodic hypothesis on which the Gibbs-Boltzmann distributions must break down.
-The breaking of the ergodicity can be considered dynamically, by introducing a fictitious “time” inducing a stochastic process described through a Langevin equation, from which the randomness of the tensor field will be a consequence.
-This type of equation is considered particularly for complex just-renormalizable Abelian model of rank $d=5$, and we study some of their properties by using a renormalization group considering a “coarse-graining” both in time and space.
+Phase transitions with spontaneous symmetry breaking are expected for a long time ago for group field theories as a basic feature of the geometogenesis scenario.
+The following paper aims to investigate the stochastic dynamics of such a field theory, supported by a fictitious “time” inducing a stochastic process described through a Langevin equation, from which the randomness of the tensor field will be a consequence.
+Our aim is essentially to propose a non-perturbative renormalization group framework, focusing on an Abelian model, and as a first step on equilibrium dynamics.
+We then consider the quartic melonic theory in rank $5$, such that the equilibrium state is a just-renormalizable equilibrium theory, and elaborate a non-perturbative renormalization group formalism exploiting the effective vertex expansion techniques for the Martin-Siggia-Rose path integral.
+We provide some exact expressions in the melonic sector, and a significant effort is made on the pedagogy of the presentation making this work as autonomous as possible.

 \hrule \pdfbookmark[1]{\contentsname}{toc}

 \hrule